 Stoplights make a fun move game!
 They can also be used to help you think your food:

 Check for understanding: How will you use stoplight colors to think your food?

 Print copies of the Eat More, Eat Some, Eat Less food chart for students to take home and post on their refrigerators.
 Encourage them to talk with their family members about healthy eating choices.

 Option: Print the fit Food Word Search for kids to find healthy foods hidden in the puzzle.
 Encourage kids to create their own healthy food word search!

-Today we played a game that helped us think about healthy food choices.
-Next we will learn about healthy snacks.
+Today we played a game that helped us think about nutritious food choices.
+Next we will learn about nutritious snacks.

 Time: 20 Minutes